 People living outside of reception centres are usually not entitled to any form of allowance.
-However, in 2019 due to the lack of space in overcrowded reception centres and the impossibility to accommodate new arrivals, AWAS decided to also provide this allowance to people left outside of the reception system.
+However, in 2019, due to the lack of space in overcrowded reception centres and the impossibility to accommodate new arrivals, AWAS decided to also provide this allowance to people left outside of the reception system upon request.
 According to AWAS, any applicant duly registered with RefCom and holding the asylum-seeker certificate can apply to receive the allowance.
 NGOs indicated that all people referred to AWAS were provided with the allowance.
-However, since no information is provided to applicants about this possibility and since NGOs have limited resources, many applicants were left outside of the reception system and did not benefit from allowances for lack of information or documentation.
-Moreover, due to major delays in the registration process with RefCom, applicants often waited weeks or even months to have their certificate and, therefore, to receive the per diem.
+However, since no information is provided to applicants about this possibility, and since NGOs have limited resources, many applicants were left outside of the reception system and did not benefit from allowances for lack of information or documentation.
+Moreover, due to major delays in the registration process with RefCom, applicants often waited weeks or even months for their certificate and, therefore, to receive the per diem.
 At the end of the year, it was noticed that applicants registered with the IPA, but not yet holding the Asylum Seeker Document provided by IPA when the application is finally registered, were still granted the per diem.

 Asylum seekers in detention receive less favourable treatment than nationals with regard to material support, due to the fact that they are detained.
 Persons living in open centres are treated less favourably than nationals in relation to access to social welfare support, as they are denied access.